 Paedia confirmed that when the ants invaded the Australian Christmas Island, they expelled the original ants, and killed millions of red crabs on the island.

 “It feeds on a milk-like substance produced by aphids, which is not good for crops,” says Dr. Priyadarshan Dharmarajan, an entomologist.
 Dharmarajan believes that the problem will be exacerbated by high temperatures, and continued, “When the environmental temperature rises, his metabolic rate increases as well, which makes him eat more.
-This could be a reason.”
+This might be a reason.”